SergeyPetrakov/Bayesian-ML-project/README.md

-# Uncertainty as a tool to boost Knowledge based question answering
+# Uncertainty Enhances Knowledge Base Question Answering

 Questions Answering (QA) is one of the most widespread tasks in Natural Language Process-